Dima-369/ubuntu-uptime-menu-indicator/README.md

 Displays today's uptime with Gtk's AppIndicator3 library and displays a warning icon once a certain amount of hours (by default 5) are exceeded.

-The warning icon is from the clock-alert icon with more padding from https://materialdesignicons.com/.
+The warning icon is the `clock-alert` icon with more padding from https://materialdesignicons.com/

 ## Notes